SugarRay1/Edith/README.md

 ﻿# Edith
-Project for Deloitte Digital  Camp
+"Edith" is project for Deloitte Digital Camp.
+It is a financial early-warning system.

 # Database
 安装pymysql